Improving the Performance of the Performance Test: The Key to Meaningful Bar Exam Reform

 Law Review Article

-bar examination, minimum competence, skills testing, Multistate Performance Test (MPT), MacCrate Report
+bar exam cut scores, minimum competence, skills testing, Multistate Performance Test (MPT), MacCrate Report

 If there are going to be bar exams in the United States — and there are, for the foreseeable future — then the lingering question is how to improve them to better serve the goal of evaluating minimum competence.
 The bar exam is roundly and rightly criticized by academics and practitioners as disconnected from the actual functions that lawyers perform.
 The focus of the exam, critics say, is too much on knowledge and memorization of law.
 That focus is exacerbated by the recent addition of a seventh substantive subject, Civil Procedure, to the Multistate Bar Examination (MBE).